sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 1. In your Visual Studio project, reference the `Glue42.dll` available in the [Glue42 NuGet package](https://www.nuget.org/packages/Glue42/).

-2. Follow the standard procedure for [Glue42 enabling .NET applications](../../getting-started/how-to/glue42-enable-your-app/net/index.html).
+2. Follow the standard procedure for [Glue42 enabling .NET apps](../../getting-started/how-to/glue42-enable-your-app/net/index.html).

-3. After initializing Glue42, you can check whether your application is connected to Glue42 in the following manner:
+3. After initializing Glue42, you can check whether your app is connected to Glue42 in the following manner:

 ```csharp
 using Tick42.StartingContext;